kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

 run_sh
 -------------

 The `run_sh` instruction executes a one-time execution task.
-It runs the shell command specified by the mandatory field `run` on an image specified by the optional `image` field.
+It runs the bash command specified by the mandatory field `run` on an image specified by the optional `image` field.

 ```python
     result = plan.run_sh(